thewon4155/Coin_AutoTrade/README.md

 # 6. GCP VM: SSH Connection
-also needed to be created in a virtual environment + every function must be executed with sudo.
+also needed to be created in a virtual environment + every function must be executed with sudo(admin execution).
-SSH are made with Ubuntu, python version must be updated to 3.12.1 (given status-quo is python 3.11.2)
+SSH are made with Ubuntu and python version must be updated to 3.12.1 (given status-quo is python 3.11.2).

 sudo python3 -m venv .venv
 sudo -s